- Home

 - What would a cut in pension tax-free cash mean for you?

-Speculation that the Chancellor may reduce the amount of tax-free cash you can take out of your pension in the Budget continues to grow, with many worried that it could see their tax bills jump during retirement.
+Speculation that the Chancellor may reduce the amount of tax-free cash you can take out of your pension in this year’s Budget is growing, with many worried that it could see their tax bills jump during retirement.

 What could happen to the tax-free lump sum?

-There are rumours that the Chancellor Rachel Reeves might cut the amount of tax-free cash people can withdraw from their pensions to as little as £100,000.
+There are rumours that the Chancellor Rachel Reeves might cut the amount of tax-free cash people can withdraw from their pensions, possibly to as little as £100,000.

 According to the Institute of Fiscal Studies (IFS), reducing the amount that can be taken tax-free by almost a third from £286,275 to £100,000 would affect about one-in-five retirees.
 It says that this change would raise around £2 billion a year in the long run for government coffers, with losses concentrated among the relatively wealthy.